tdicola/pi-catlaser/README.md

 ## Setup and Usage

 With the software setup, edit server.py to adjust the servo channel, minimum, maximum, etc. values at the top of the file if necessary.
-Save the file an execute:
+Next edit main.html in the templates directory and change the img tag contents to point at your camera's MJPEG video stream URL.

+Finally execute the following command to start the server:

 	sudo python server.py